A-DaRo/language_and_ai/Docs/ARCHITECTURE.md

 The domain package defines the core data structures that represent the scraped content.
 These objects must be JSON-serializable to cross IPC boundaries.

-#### 2.1 `PageContext.js` - Page Metadata Model
+#### 2.1 `PageContext.js` (REFACTORED - Path Calculation Delegation)

 **Runtime Context**: Both Master and Worker
-**Design Pattern**: Data Transfer Object + Value Object
+**Design Pattern**: Data Transfer Object + Delegation to PathCalculator
 **Serialization**: JSON-compatible (no circular references)

 **Class Description**:
 Represents a single Notion page within the hierarchical structure.
-It is the **Single Source of Truth** for file paths, relationships, and metadata.
-Must be fully serializable for IPC transmission between Master and Worker processes.
+It is the **Single Source of Truth** for page relationships and metadata.
+Has been refactored to delegate all path calculations to a specialized `PathCalculator` component, improving separation of concerns and testability.

+**Refactoring Overview**:

+PageContext was reduced from 260 lines to 184 lines (29% reduction) by delegating path calculation logic to `PathCalculator.js`:

+- **Before**: PageContext mixed domain properties with 7 path calculation methods
+- **After**: PageContext focuses on domain (page ID, title, hierarchy); PathCalculator handles all path operations

 **Constructor Signature**:
 ```javascript